companyjuice/jsRoundRunner/README.md

 ===============

 Javascript counter application with many features that helps you count up and down.
+It allows you to:
+- Count up and down
+- Add text to counter view
+- Change counter color at a specific time
+- Format counter to HHMMSS
+- Trigger a function at the end of the counter

-You can add additional text to counter, change counter color at a specific time This application has been built in native Javascript.
+This application has been built in native Javascript.